aslinedvinsson/FoolProoFlavors-recipe-blog/README.md

 ![navbar](docs/navbar.png)

 ### Footer

-![footer](docs/footer.png)

 The footer contains links to social media platforms including Facebook, Instagram, Twitter, and YouTube.
 These links, when clicked, open in a new browser tab to ensure users remain on the site.

+![footer](docs/footer.png)

-### Home Page///////
+### Home Page
+Home page contains a hero image with the undertitle to brand name.
+Below, previews of recipes contributed by users are listed.
+In the preview, the name of the recipe, concept, meal type, effort, and rating of the recipe are shown.
+The name of the recipe and the concept text are links that take you to the page for that specific recipe.

 ![Home](docs/home.png)

 ### User Account Pages
 Django allauth was implemented to facilitate the creation of Sign Up, Log In, and Log Out features.
 Users are notified through success messages upon successfully logging in or logging out.